-Women are well-represented in the South African Parliament, holding 184 of 400 seats (47%) in the National Assembly and 20 of 54 seats (44%) in the National Council of Provinces.
+Women are well-represented in the South African Parliament. holding 176 of 400 seats (45%) in the National Assembly and 20 of 54 seats (44%) in the National Council of Provinces.
 In addition.
-47% of cabinet ministers are women. including Minister Women, Youth, and Persons with Disabilities Nkosazana Dlamini-7uma (pictured).
+47% of cabinet ministers are women. including Minister of Women.
+Youth, and Persons with Disabilities Nkosazana Clarice Dlamini-Zuma.
 Legislation also requires that women constitute at least 1/3 of the National House of Traditional Leaders, which is a national advisory council.